the truth about habits is that it is about the skill to form habits not the habit itself

 Everything.

-What if it isn’t the habit of eating healthy we need to focus on, but instead, the skill of being able to create or destroy habits?
+What if it isn’t the habit of eating healthy we need to focus on, but instead, the skill of being able to create or destroy habits and understanding that it actually takes a lifetime?

 Similar Posts